Daniel-Brai/Jetei/README.md

    git clone https://github.com/Daniel-Brai/Jetei.git
    ```

-3. **Configure credentials**: Navigate to the base directory of the Jetei project, configure your empty credentials found in the `.env.local` file.
+3. **Configure credentials**: Navigate to the base directory of the Jetei project, configure the empty credentials found in the `.env.local` file in  a `.env` file.

 4. **Run the application**: Start up Docker on your local machine and navigate to the base directory of the Jetei.
 Use the following command to start the application:

     * **On Linux or MacOS**

       ```bash
-      chmod +x ./scripts/docker.local.sh && ./scripts/docker.local.sh up -d
+      chmod +x ./scripts/docker.sh && ./scripts/docker.sh up -d
       ```